Frankfurt U-Bahn: U2 Class

-Siemens adapted the U2 design for the North American light rail market, making the U2 the first modern LRV car in North America, currently in use in Edmonton and Calgary.
-San Diego used these sets until 2015.
+Siemens adapted the U2 design for the North American light rail market and similar vehicles were supplied to Edmonton, Calgary and San Diego.

 U3 Class

-The U3 Class is based on the U2, but have a slightly longer length, a lightweight design made entirely of steel, and was intended for underground operation.
-Duewag built 27 vehicles, which are painted in the present blue livery that was applied to RMV (formerly FVV) and have been in use since 1980.
-They were deployed on line U4, until being replaced in April 2015 by U5 train cars and transferred to line U6.
-In June 2017 the last type U5 car was delivered, which matched the retirement of type U3 train from service.
-As of October 2019, most trains should be refurbished and transferred to Monterrey Metro in Mexico.
+The U3 Class was based on the U2, but slightly longer (24.49 m), with a body made entirely of steel, and without any steps for access from low platforms.
+Duewag built 27 vehicles in 1979 and 1980, which were originally deployed on the U4 and transferred to the U6 in 2015.

+In 2017 the last type U3 train was retired from service.
+After their withdrawal in Frankfurt 24 trains were refurbished and transferred to Monterrey Metro in Mexico.
+The other three have remained in Frankfurt as museum vehicles.